jallen2034/passwordKeeperSpringBoot/README.md

 - Refactor backend Java code to be more clear and readable.
 - Refactor react frontend code to be more clear and readable.
 - Setup a way to handle database migrations from one version to the next.
+- Fix styling on frontend to make app responsive on all screen sizes.

 ## Screenshots